Shristhal Sangrahalay: Galleries

 The first Tirtha gallery presents religious and ritual activities held at Siddhpur.
 It is located on the lower level.
 The first circular chamber Garbhagriha is "dramatically" surrounded by natural light and water.
 It also include a theme of "primodial water" where life originates and ends to present the rituals associated with water at Bindu Sarovar.
 The wall frescoes narrates ten myths and legends associated with shraddh ritual.

 The second Itihas gallery has artifacts, photographs and collections reflecting the history of the region.
-They includes original artifacts as well as replicas sourced from various public institutions and private collections.
+They include original artifacts as well as replicas sourced from various public institutions and private collections.
 The facades and models are included in the gallery as an architectural elements.
 The displays has natural or neutral tones and either smooth white (corian) or textured (granite) surfaces.
 These displays and the partitions guide the movement path of a visitor.

 The third Samaj gallery highlights the societal and cultural aspects of the people living in the region.
 It is positioned above the Itihas gallery.

 The museum also has a collection of historical artifacts as well as objects of everyday life.
 A replica of the torana gateway of the Rudra Mahalaya temple is constructed in the premises of the museum.